petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-contact-us-page.md

 With the form mapped and in place, style the way it looks.

 1. Click the *Form Container* component.
-On the menu on the right, select the General tab and set the `Min Width` to 360 px.
+In the menu on the right, select the General tab and set the `Min Width` to 360 px.

 1. Select the Styles tab and set the following properties: